Nova Scotia Employment Trends

 Halifax-Dartmouth Employment Trends

-There were 400 more full-time jobs in February 2023 compared to a month earlier.
-A gain of 500 part-time positions led to an increase of 900 total jobs in February.
+There were 800 more full-time jobs in April 2025 compared to a month earlier.
+Combined with a loss of 1,300 part-time positions, this led to a decrease of 500 total jobs in April.

-Full-time employment has recovered since bottoming out in August 2022 and now stands at a record high.
+Full-time employment has recovered since reaching a bottom in December 2024 and now stands at a record high.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.